 We are a powerful advocate, working to ensure this important sector gets the recognition and support it needs to provide excellent care for New Zealand’s older citizens.

-We have over 570 members, representing 90% or approximately 33,000 beds from New Zealand’s aged residential care sector.
+We represent 91% or approximately 36,000 beds from New Zealand’s aged residential care sector.
 The services they provide include rest home, hospital, dementia and psychogeriatric care, as well as short-term care.

 The more members and support the NZACA has, the stronger our collective voice and the more influence we have.